Key Points on Why Playtime is Essential for Your Dog:

 Tips for Effective Playtime

-1. Know Your Dog’s Limits: When planning playtime activities, be mindful of your dog’s age, breed, and health.
+1. Know Your Dog’s Limits: When planning playtime activities, consider your dog’s age, breed, and health.
 Puppies and senior dogs have distinct needs and energy levels.

 2. Safety First: Ensure the play environment is safe and free of hazards.
-Use appropriate toys that are durable and suited to your dog’s size and chewing strength.
+Use durable toys suited to your dog’s size and chewing strength.

 3. Consistency is Key: Make playtime a regular part of your dog’s daily routine.
 Consistent playtime sessions contribute to their physical and mental well-being.